OFFLINE-GmbH/scrubber/README.md

 Scrubber provides an easy way to clean up old files in a directory.

+It is especially useful on platforms where `logrotate` is not easily available or disk space is sparse.

 ## Configuration

 You can specify directories to cleanup in a `toml` configuration file.
 You can define one or more strategies used for